Today I am showing you a very quick and easy way to decorate a fall planter box.

 This sits about two feet from my front door and normally I would hang a wreath on the door and throw some gourds in the planter and call it a day.
 But this year, I decided to decorate my planter a little more and do away with the traditional fall wreath altogether.

 I grabbed the top to my bushel basket and a scrap of burlap.
-Bought some dried seed pods, mushrooms(?) and feather things at Hobby Lobby.
+Bought some dried seed pods, dried mushroom sponges and feather things at Hobby Lobby.
 And sprung for a greenish pumpkin shaped gourd at the farm market.

 The bushel basket top went in the planter first.

-We’re not using it anymore this year and rather than store it, why not put it to use.
+We’re not using the noodle anymore this year and rather than store it, why not put it to use.
 I just chopped off the length I needed.

 I decided to not use the burlap after all and just hot glued some left-over-from-Spring bagged moss to the pool noodle instead.
 Sure, I could have left it neon blue, but glue guns are so fun.
 And the blue was so gaudy.

 I placed the pumpkin where I wanted it